pavelpernicka/openwrt-mod/README.md

     * Target Images -> squashfs (check) -> No options for comprimation (when there are options kernel can't detect filesystem)
     * Target Images -> squashfs (check) -> Block size (in KiB) = value which works with your flash (for W25Q128 it is 128 KiB)
 4) Easier way is to use config file configs/ariag25
+5) If you want you can change devicetree (dts) located in: target/linux/at91/files/arch/arm/boot/dts/at91-ariag25.dts
-5) Compile
+6) Compile
-6) When the compilation is done, it's good to check if the image size has not exceeded flash size
+7) When the compilation is done, it's good to check if the image size has not exceeded flash size
-7) Flash it and test it
+8) Flash it and test it

 ## Original content of readme:
   _______                     ________        __